xbeat/Machine-Learning/README.md

 Support Vector Machines rely on fundamental mathematical principles to find the optimal hyperplane separating data classes.
 The primary objective is maximizing the margin between classes while minimizing classification errors through quadratic optimization with linear constraints.

+## Top 10 Machine Learning Algorithms

+Introduction to Naïve Bayes Classifier

+The Naïve Bayes classifier implements Bayes' theorem with strong independence assumptions between features.
+Despite its simplicity, it often performs remarkably well in real-world situations, particularly in document classification and spam filtering.
+The algorithm excels in high-dimensional training datasets.

 ## Probability in Machine Learning with Python

 Introduction to Probability in Machine Learning